 There are many other lectures and seminars in Oxford that are of interest to OII students.
-Please consult the lecture list published by the University at the beginning of each term for details.
-Lecture lists are available online at https://www.ox.ac.uk/students/academic/guidance/lectures?wssl=1.
+Please consult the lecture list and Oxford Talks page published by the University at the beginning of each term for details.

 Students are responsible for their own academic progress and are expected to spend at least 40 hours (or 20 hours in the cases of part-time students) on coursework and studying each week during term.
 You will also need to do some study during vacations.